 Fujifilm X-A3 versus Canon M10

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-A3 and the Canon M10.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-A3 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is somewhat smaller (8 percent) than the Fujifilm X-A3.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is notably smaller (8 percent) than the Fujifilm X-A3.
 Moreover, the M10 is markedly lighter (11 percent) than the X-A3.
 In this context, it is worth noting that neither the X-A3 nor the M10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.